 At Valley, our electrophysiology team focuses on getting your heart back to its regular rhythm and preventing further health complications.

-Episodes of A-Fib may come and go in a matter of hours, or symptoms may persist for longer periods until treated.
-Symptoms of A-Fib include:
+Whether or not you experience atrial fibrillation symptoms depends on how fast your heart is beating.
+Symptoms may come and go in a matter of hours, or they may persist for longer periods.
+Signs of AFib include:

-- Palpitations (the sensation of a racing, fluttering or irregular heartbeat)
+- Heart palpitations (the sensation of a racing, fluttering or pounding heartbeat)